unpoly/unpoly3-slides/index.md

 Responses would be rendered in whatever order they arrive.

-### Unpoly 2: Abort all other requests when navigating
+### Unpoly 2: Abort all pending requests when navigating

-The last request would be the one rendered.\
+This mimics standard browser behavior, where clicking a link aborts earlier clicks.\
-This also aborted background requests, or requests for unrelated regions like `side`.
+Unfortunately this also aborted background requests, or requests for unrelated regions like `side`.

 ### Unpoly 3: Abort requests within the targeted fragment only